As much as everyone would love to have a perfect trip, you have to face the fact that something bad might happen.

 Luckily for me I was helped by complete strangers also roaming the streets late at night.

-I stood in the middle of a desolate street and must have thought to myself “If I stand here long enough I will just appear in front of my hostel.”
+I stood in the middle of a empty street and thought to myself “If I stand here long enough I will magically appear at my hostel.”

 That did not work.

-Although it must have been apparent to the British guy that rounded the corner and said “Hey, you look lost.
-Do you need any help?”
+Luckily a British guy rounded the corner and said “Hey, you look lost.
+Do you need any help?“

 Yes I Did.